TPincher/sp-dev-provisioning-templates/README.md

 - Scripts are available under the scripts folder.
 Running batch.ps1 will ask you how many sites you'd like to provision, and will then batch them off in groups of 5, and then send individual jobs for the remainders.
 Please see below for further explanation.

+- Note that this script could be modified to just execute 10,000 jobs but this seems both risky and inefficient.

 6) Explain your approach for applying this template on demand via Azure